qwiklabs-04/horizon-sdv/docs/workloads/android/guides/developer_guide.md

 > [!IMPORTANT]
 > - Please use the latest available Android revisions when following this guide.
 Jenkins Android revisions may change over time, while this guide remains showing older versions.
 > - When working with Cuttlefish, please be aware that the latest supported versions change frequently.
 The examples provided in this guide may become outdated, as <a href=https://github.com/google/android-cuttlefish/tags>tags</a> are updated regularly.
+> - Some examples reference `gsutil` which is now deprecated, please replace with `gcloud storage` commands instead.

 ## <span style="color:#335bff">2.
 Table Of Contents <a name="2-table-of-contents"></a></span>